play-with-docker/play-with-docker.github.io/_posts/2017-06-26-orchestration-hol.markdown

 docker kill yourcontainerid
 ```

-Finally, lets remove node1, node2, and node3 from the Swarm.
+Finally, let's remove node1, node2, and node3 from the Swarm.
 We can use the `docker swarm leave --force` command to do that.

 Lets run `docker swarm leave --force` on **node1**.